Seed A Lot: Sidewalk Share

 There is a positive correlation between the tree canopy density of an area and the value of the property in which the tree canopies exist.
 Ecologically, this project attracts pollinators to ensure the persistence of vegetation in the community, sequesters carbon from the air, produces oxygen, and mitigates the Urban Heat Island Effect via evaporative cooling.

 This intervention is a springboard and proof of concept that serves to inform a broader investigation, analysis, and generation of a written and graphic framework plan.
 The impetus for this plan is to scale similar solutions across a variety of open lot conditions in Grand Boulevard, Bronzeville, Chicago, and beyond.
-This project is also emphatic of Omni’s mission to improve resiliency in the built environment and empower healthier, happier humans.

 Location